-- A practitioner must order the device from the hospital and document the insertion procedure in the hospital's medical record as well as the practitioner's medical record. - The hospital must use its fee-for-service NPI to bill the appropriate device. - The hospital must identify the NDC for the specific device or implant. - The hospital must use the appropriate family planning ICD-10 diagnosis code on this claim. - The Place of Service code should be designated as Inpatient on the claim.
+- A practitioner must order the device from the hospital and document the insertion procedure in the hospital's medical record as well as the practitioner's medical record. - The hospital must use its fee-for-service NPI to bill the appropriate device. - The hospital must identify the NDC for the specific device or implant following the guidelines in Appendix A-8. - The hospital must use the appropriate family planning ICD-10 diagnosis code on this claim. - The Place of Service code should be designated as Inpatient on the claim.